Robert-96/graphwalker-cli-docker/README.md

 ## About this image

-The `graphwalker-cli:latest` tag will always point the latest release (which is, at the time of this writing, `graphwalker-cli:4.3.0`).
+The `graphwalker-cli:latest` tag will always point the latest release (which is, at the time of this writing, `graphwalker-cli:4.3.2`).

 Up to the `graphwalker-cli:4.2.0` tag all tags had installed OpenJDK 8 (because before version 4.3.0 the latest version of Java supported by GraphWalker was Java 8).

-Begining with the `graphwalker-cli:4.3.0` tag all tags will have installed OpenJDK 11.
+Beginning with the `graphwalker-cli:4.3.0` tag all tags will have installed OpenJDK 11.

 ## How to use this image

-This image creates a script facilitating runnig GraphWalker's command line on a linux machine.
+This image creates a script facilitating running GraphWalker's command line on a linux machine.

 ### Create a `Dockerfile` in your project